Back 2 Life (song): Reception

 Amber McKynzie from The Boombox wrote "It’s a new year, which means it’s time to be out with the old and in with the new; or simply take some time to focus on you.
 At least that’s the mindset LeToya Luckett follows in her new video, 'Back 2 Life.'
 LeToya Luckett recounts a love story gone wrong thanks to a good “friend” named Cynthia.
 First in love and floating through the honeymoon stage, Luckett discovers the man she thought she knew is nothing like the man she met after meeting his childhood friend who’s a little too close for comfort."
 Lauren Porter from Essence commented: "Ladies, we've all been there: you're dating a great guy who wants you to meet his female friend who you suspect wants to be more than that.
 Well, in LeToya Luckett's new video for her song, "Back 2 Life" art truly imitates reality with a scenario we can all say we've encountered at least once or twice.
 With some steamy eye-candy from Being Mary Jane's former "cuddy buddy," Thomas Q. Jones, Luckett and her on-screen love serve up a true cautionary tale for what it means when he says, 'don't worry baby, she's just my friend.'"

-Commercial performance
+Chart performance

 The song debuted at number twenty-six on the US Adult R&B Airplay chart on February 4, 2017.
-In its second and third week the song charted at number twenty-two and number twenty respectively.
-In its twelfth week the song peaked at number eleven.
-In its fourteenth week the song peaked at number seven.
+In its second and third week, the song charted at number twenty-two and number twenty respectively.
+In its twelfth week, the song peaked at number eleven.
+In its fourteenth week, the song peaked at number seven.